-The implementation of 6 Full Scale Promotion Projects (FSPPs) or an expected total installed cogeneration capacity of 40 MW together with supporting activities on the capacity building, advisory, financing, institutional and policy aspects are expected to encourage project developers to replicate these FSPPs in other factories, sectors and even countries.
+The realization of a total installed cogeneration capacity of 40 MW or 6 Full Scale Promotion Projects (FSPPs), together with supporting activities on the capacity building, advisory, financing, institutional and policy aspects are expected to encourage project developers to replicate these FSPPs in other factories, sectors and even countries.
 Additional 20 MW of direct post-project replication and another 180 MW of indirect replication are expected to be implemented within 5 to 10 years after the project completion.
 It must be noted that the potential for high-pressure cogeneration in the sugar industry alone in the seven participating countries is over 500 MW of additional capacity.
-In comparison, the Cogen Programme in Asia has directly supported more than 150 MW of cogeneration capacity and has stimulated investments in other cogeneration investments for a total of about 600 MW.
+In comparison, the Cogen Programme in Asia has, over a period of 13 years, directly supported more than 150 MW of cogeneration capacity and has stimulated investments in other cogeneration investments for a total of about 600 MW.
 In Mauritius, the replication of cogeneration systems in the sugar industry over a period of 20 years has resulted in an additional 200 MW of cogeneration capacity (see graph in Figure 3.12).